sayakura/Notes-in-Markdown/Sass.md

 ``` sass
 rgba($color, 0.5)
 ```
-*-you can use variable that has a hex value in rgba*
+*you can use variable that has a hex value in rgba*

 ## npm related